alexbsick/ece281-ice2/README.md

 Assert statements of other severity levels will be reported, but not fail the workflow.

 ## Documentation
 For the proof of functionality, a series of pictures demonstrating the use of the architecture has been sent to Maj Seery via Teams.
-I for basic Vivado navigation, I was helped by C3C Jake Miller and Maj Seery during class.
+For help with basic Vivado navigation, I was helped by C3C Jake Miller and Maj Seery during class.